-- Treating all learners with dignity and respect, to ensure their own conduct does not cause offence or misunderstanding. - Being aware of the Substance Misuse policy and the procedures for dealing with incidents and supporting students. - Acting in line with this Policy if they witness anything or are approached by learners about an issue.
+- Treating all learners with dignity and respect, to ensure their own conduct does not cause offence or misunderstanding. - Being aware of this policy and the procedures and working in a way that does not contravene their contents. - Working within the requirements of Data Protection and GDPR. - Acting in line with this Policy if they witness anything or are approached by learners about an issue.
 Ensuring that any allegations are treated seriously and are investigated thoroughly. - Attending CPD events on aspects of safeguarding and substance misuse. - Being aware of where to access information on external organisations who offer support to those who are misusing substances. - Supporting our learners through any incident. - Supporting the College to develop a culture where appropriate behaviour and respect is championed.